bluebird89/docs/Client/Flutter.md

 > Failed to create provisioning profile.
 The app ID "com.example.helloWorld" cannot be registered to your development team.
 Change your bundle identifier to a unique string to try again

+## 教程

+* [FilledStacks / flutter-tutorials](https://github.com/FilledStacks/flutter-tutorials):The repo contains the source code for all the tutorials on the FilledStacks Youtube channel.

 ## 项目

 * [yubo725/flutter-osc](https://github.com/yubo725/flutter-osc):基于Google Flutter的开源中国客户端，支持Android和iOS。